 I was born in Waynesboro, Virginia in 1947.
 I was born into the Family of God, the Father, by the power of the resurrected Christ when I was eight years old through the witness of a white haired bible study teacher named Mom Cole.
-She taught some neighborhood women one night of the week in my mother’s home.
-I was eleven years old when I received the anointing of the Holy Spirit after listening and praying with four young men who were led by a man named Bobby Ewing.
+She taught some neighborhood women one night of the week in my mother’s home, after we moved from Waynesboro to Hampton, Va.
+I was eleven years old when I received the anointing of the Holy Spirit after listening and praying with four young men who came from Texas with another thirty six year old man named Bobby Ewing.
 They came to my mother’s home in Hampton, Virginia from Waco, Texas.
 That same year I was elected President of my 6th grade class and did very well in school while witnessing to my classmates and leading some of my friends to Christ.
 Things were really looking up for me.
 The young men from Waco helped a minister named Tom Jones establish a church named New Covenant, which is still in existence today at 1079 Big Bethel Rd. in Hampton, Virginia.

-During my early teens I sank into the trap of disbelieving everything, which could not be proven by the science of man.
+When I was thirteen I began to reject everything, which could not be proven by the science of man.
 This error was reinforced by the influence of a high school biology teacher, but the error, itself, was my responsibility and my choice.
 It was a choice I consciously made.
 I said in my heart that I would prove that Jesus was not God and the savior of the world by performing a very simple act.
-That act would be to do the following.
 It is written (John 10:28-29) that no man can pluck one of God’s own from his hand.
 I reasoned that I would prove that statement to be false by removing my own life from his hand and by doing that, I would be able to prove that the statements of the bible were not the divine word of God.
 In my troubled mind, this would disprove everything the bible has to say, including Jesus being who he said he was.
 It was as if a switch had been flipped in my mind, by a dark side of my personality, which simply took over and suppressed the good things Christ had been doing in my life.

 The world soon became a very dark place for me.
 Today, when I read the sixth chapter of Hebrews, I don’t have to ponder its meaning, because I have lived those verses.
 Whatever I built during the next 28 years of rebellion was completely burned up.
 I built and it burned.
 I built again, and it burned up again.
-Time and time again, the earth of my life was spared, to the last particle of dust, while all that grew on it was burned to ashes.
+Time and time again, the earth of my life was spared, to the last particle of dirt, while all that grew on it was burned to ashes.
 The ashes would simply blow away in the wind until nothing was left.
-Have you ever noticed though, how fertile the earth becomes after a forest fire?
-It provides a richness for supporting life, which is non-existent in a mature forest.
+However, has the reader ever taken note of how fertile the earth becomes after a forest fire?
+It provides a richness for supporting life, which is non-existent in a thriving forest.
 (Heb.
 6: 4-8) By the time my 18th birthday rolled around, the die was cast.
 Excuses had become a way of life and the vain imaginations of my mind replaced reality.
-I became friends with four troubled youths even more troubled than myself.
-Although a terrible depression had set in, I still graduated with honors from high school.
-I was looking forward to college and the freedom it would bring.
+I became close friends with three troubled youths even more troubled than myself.
+Many years later it seems that the two whom Satan killed as young men chose to go straight to hell.
+They never married or had children.
+Despite all my witnessing to the third friend in recent years it seems he is determined to to split hell wide open as well.
+However, I have staked a claim at the throne of God for his soul.
+Although a terrible depression had set in by the time I turned 18, I still graduated with honors from high school and was looking forward to college and the freedom it would bring.

-Because my parents did not have the money to pay for college, I needed all the monetary help I could get.
-I had worked every summer since grade school on my Grandfather’s farm in western Virginia and he had given me the proceeds of the sale of one calf a year.
-This would help a lot but I could always use more financial help.
-When I learned the ROTC (Reserve Officer training Corp.) program at Virginia Tech was paying a small salary for members of the Military Corp., I signed up.
+My parents had five children and I was the oldest.
+It would have been hard to provide for college but I had worked every summer from the time I was seven on my Grandfather’s farm in western Virginia and he had given me the proceeds of the sale of one calf a year.
+This would have been enough to pay for college but I now believe my mother spent the money over the years for other things.
+When it was time to enter college, and lacking the money to pay for tuition, she pressured me into signing up for the ROTC (Reserve Officer training Corp.) program at Virginia Tech, because this program paid a small monthly amount to students for doing so.
+I signed up.
 A co-op student who worked with my mother, supposedly told her, (My mother is not one who always got her facts straight) that I would only have to attend drill once a week and weekend training once a month.
 I expected it to be similar to the National Guard, and my mother encouraged this false idea, yet she discouraged me from going to the orientation, where I could have discovered the truth about the mistake I was about to make before it was too late.

-That assumption I made about the Corps at Virginia Tech was not true.
-Instead of being similar to the National Guard, it was very similar to the military training program at West Point.
+To put it bluntly, my mother suffered from demonic oppression and so did I. I now had a very false understanding of what I was getting into, false impressions fostered by my manipulative Mother.
+She was guided by her own personal demons throughout almost the entire length of her long life but it took years for me to realize that.
+Instead of being similar to the National Guard, the Cadet Corps at Tech was very similar to the military training program at West Point.
 Freshmen were called Rats and were harassed night and day.
 We were given no freedom whatsoever.
 I immediately asked for a transfer to the civilian side of campus.
 After six weeks, I got an audience with the Dean of Admissions, who had the authority to grant this request.
 The answer he gave me still rings in my ears today.
 “Son”, he said.
 “I went through the Corps here at Tech.
 If it was good enough for me, it’s good enough for you.”
 His mind was made up and so was mine.
 I requested a termination form and signed it in front of him.
 At this point, the angry Dean spoke into being a curse upon my life, although I did not recognize it as such at the time, and I am sure he did not mean it as such.
 He, said, "Son this is a decision which you will regret for the rest of your life".
 He also said I would not be allowed to return to Virginia Tech for a minimum of one year.
 The Dean's curse was partially right.
-I did regret the decision to quit school until later in my life, when I returned to my Heavenly Father's house.
-No curses are allowed in His house.
-Only peace and joy and fulfillment through the power of The Holy Ghost exist there.
+I did regret the decision to quit school until later in my life, when I reestablished my relationship with God.
+No curses can destroy that relationship.
+Only peace and joy and fulfillment through the power of The Holy Ghost exists with that relationship.
 At this point in my life, however, the demons that had plagued me must have jumped for joy, because in less than one year I was drafted and on the way to the jungles of Vietnam to be assigned to the 1/18th Battalion of the 1st Infantry Division.
 (Only two out of forty recruits in my platoon in basic training were assigned to Advanced Infantry Training and I was one of those two.)
 This meant the odds of my name later appearing on that black granite memorial in D. C. had just increased greatly, compared to the average service member, since, as a front line soldier, I would continually be placed in harm’s way.

 Several months, after arriving at my unit in Vietnam, we started night maneuvers, associated with some of the larger operations of the war.
 "Junction City" was the name of one of these campaigns.
 During the beginning stages of these operations there was a lot of confusion because our unit kept getting lost.
 This caused us to come under friendly fire in at least one instance because we failed to link up with other units at the right location on the map.
 We were mistaken for the enemy and we were fired upon by other units in our own division.
 Command realized something needed to be done.
 I had done a very good job of keeping my squad sized patrols on course, so I and two friends were chosen to lead the entire battalion during night movements, which seemed good to me.
 It was just the kind of job I was suited for.
 I would be in control of the entire movement of hundreds of men, and more importantly, to self centered me, I would also be in charge of my own destiny.
 The officers in charge had all the responsibility.
 If something went wrong, they would get the blame.
 All I had to do was make sure we didn't get lost.
 What a deal.
 Our Commanding Officer was Lt.
 Col Richard Cavazos.
 Little did I know, that the Holy Spirit had ordained this legendary combat leader to be in command of our unit at this very instant in time.
 He would make decisions, in those deadly months, which would not only save my life but many other lives as well, while delivering defeat after defeat to the enemy.
 Of course, you will never hear about this winner of two Distinguished Service Crosses when the war in Vietnam is being discussed because this remarkable American doesn't fit the public narratives.